-The following test-taking tips and strategies for dealing with test anxiety can be helpful to students in the MD Program at the University of Wisconsin School of Medicine and Public Health.
+The following test-taking tips and strategies for dealing with test anxiety can be helpful to students at the University of Wisconsin School of Medicine and Public Health.

 Ask yourself these questions: